Meltable Season is coming! Get the full meltable products list.

 Phase 1: Planning Your Audit for Success

-Before you dive in, a little planning goes a long way.
-This phase is about setting the rules of the game to ensure your audit is focused and effective.
+Before diving in, a little planning goes a long way.
+This phase is about setting the rules of the game to keep your audit focused and effective.

 Step 1: Define Your Audit Objectives and Scope